tmcphillips/senior-design-group10/README.md

 ![alt text](/demos/images/workflow_click.png "Click Here")

 The next page you will see is the detailed workflow page.
-If you are the owner of this workflow you will have extra privileges, such as editing and deleting the workflow.
+If you are the owner of this workflow you will have extra options, such as editing and deleting the workflow.

 You can select different versions of the workflow with the version dropdown.